 To answer questions about infant behaviours in their natural environments, the PLAY project will collect, code, and share 900 hours of video collected in the homes of children at 12, 18, and 24 months of age drawn from 30 sites across North America.

 Materials (videos, questionnaires, links to Databrary volumes) for the PLAY project are included in this site, where we document data collection protocols, workflows, coding strategies, and operational definitions.
+Please ensure that you are currently logged in at Databrary to view embedded video examples in this webpage and gain access to phone and home questionnaires.

 Below is the project-wide workflow.
 The PLAY team will provide training, quality assurance, transcription, reliability coding, and collating data for the final PLAY database.
 The collaborating sites will perform data collection and various levels of data coding.